St Austell: Cornish wrestling

+Currently there is a Cornish wrestling club, open to the public, which meets every Monday from 7pm to 9pm above the St Austell rifle club, by the football club opposite Poltair School.

 Speedway

 Speedway racing first took place a venue called Rocky Park, under the name "St Austell Gulls".
 The sport was a hit during various years, between 1949 and 1963 at the Cornish Stadium.
 The sport returned to the area in the late 1990s, in the Clay Country Moto Parc, located at Old Pound, Nanpean.

 The club operated as the St Austell Gulls for four years, until the club changed ownership, and moved up a league to the Premier League, re-formed as the Trelawny JAG Tigers, until site owners Imerys Minerals Ltd ended the lease.
 Speedway has not been held in Cornwall since.
 Many attempts have been made to re-introduce the sport, but none have got past planning permission.
-The two highest profile bids were at Par Moor Motor Museum and St Eval Raceway.
+The two highest-profile bids were at Par Moor Motor Museum and St Eval Raceway.
 The owner of the land for the Par Moor bid confirmed that he would rent the land for speedway but locals objected.
 The St Eval bid failed after residents expressed fears about noise.